StuartAshby/tensorflow-ninjago-character-classification/README.md

 ## How do machines demonstrate intelligence and learn without being programmed?
 We must train them!
 Let's begin.

-## What is this project all about?
+## What is the basis for this project?
 The basis for this project can be found in [Tensorflow's Image Recognition docs](https://www.tensorflow.org/tutorials/image_recognition).
 In this project I've retrained the Tensorflow Inception model to add new image classifications.
 TensorFlow is an open-source software library for dataflow programming across a range of tasks.
 It is a symbolic math library, and also used for machine learning applications such as neural networks.
 As always, thank you [Wikipedia](https://en.wikipedia.org/wiki/TensorFlow).

 This setup is for a Mac.
 It will work on Windows (or Linux) as well, but you may need to make some adjustments.